 - Explosives, fireworks, firearms, or ammunition

-- Candles, incense, outdoor grills, or any other type of open flame or open coil device.
-And this applies to Shabbat and Hanukkah candles, which may be kindled only in officially designated areas.
+- Candles, hookahs, incense, outdoor grills, or any other type of open flame or open coil device (ie toaster ovens, toasters, hot plate burners, George Foreman grills, panini and sandwich makers, rice cookers, slow cookers, etc.).
+This applies to Shabbat and Hanukkah candles, which may be kindled only in officially designated areas.
 For Shabbat candle lighting purposes in your room, you may use an incandescent electric light.

 Students found in possession of prohibited items will be subject to disciplinary action.
 If you have any questions or concerns regarding fire safety, please contact the Office of University Housing & Residence Life.